stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 - can not view service accounts/roles/role bindings in Stakater owned namespaces
 - can not add members to cluster-admin
 - can not delete members from cluster-admin
-- can create 'admin' rolebinding on customer-owned namespaces
+- can create 'admin' rolebinding on customer owned namespaces
-- can create edit rolebinding on customer-owned namespaces
+- can create edit rolebinding on customer owned namespaces

 ### Administration: